STUAAAAAAAAAART/mayaNodeToPython/notes.md

 > i'm looking to run this either in the script editor or as a shelf command, and i want to minimise having to deal with relative script imports (either in maya's project environment or the default environment)
 >
 > it's an extremely long read, but it's the only simplest way i can think of that would be a copy-paste-and-run solution
+>
+> also it's easier to troubleshoot with the variables not declared in a function, as i can just recall a variable to show what's being held at point of the script halting in an error.

 ## you know pass does nothing, right?